Kholosa Biyana

-Kholosa Mthikazi Biyana (born 6 September 1994) is a South African soccer player who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns Ladies and the South Africa women's national team.
+Kholosa Mthikazi Biyana (born 6 September 1994) is a South African soccer player and youth coach who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns Ladies and the South Africa women's national team.

 She was part of the national team when they won their maiden continental title at the 2022 Women's Africa Cup of Nations.

-In 2023, she was her first club continental title with Sundowns Ladies at the 2023 CAF Women's Champions League.
+In 2023, she won her first club continental title with Sundowns Ladies at the 2023 CAF Women's Champions League.

+Playing career

+Biyana captained UKZN Ladies in their maiden Women's Varsity Football season in 2018 and participated in three FISU World University Games.

+In 2020 she signed for Segunda Federación side Sporting de Gijón in Spain.

+She returned to South Africa at the start of the 2023 season and signed for UWC Ladies.